For 104,000 Qantas Points (or only 70,000 Asia Miles), you can experience arguably the world’s best Business Class product.

 Summing up

-It’s great to have Qatar flying from five Australian cities (hopefully Brisbane will get service in the near future too) and adding some competition on the Middle East routes, especially with Australian travellers being able to experience their newer aircraft.
+It’s great to have Qatar flying from five Australian cities, including Brisbane.
+The carrier certainly offers strong competition on the Middle East routes, especially with Australian travellers being able to experience their newer aircraft.
+Sydney and Perth are graced with the Airbus A380 – but Brisbane, Melbourne and Adelaide get the swanky Qsuites Business Class.

 Hope that helps!